Food museum

-A food museum tells the story of what sustains humankind.
+A food museum is a museum that highlights food, often in terms of a particular cuisine or culinary tradition, food production process, or the artistry involved in certain foods.
+These museums are located all around the world, and spotlight various varieties and origins of certain foods.
 Such museums may be specifically focused on one plant, as is the Saffron Museum in Boynes, France.
-They may explore a food made from a plant, for example, The Bread Museum in Ulm, Germany; a product such as the National Mustard Museum in Wisconsin; the art of food displayed at California's Copia; or historic farms, for example, Iowa's Living History Farms.
+They may also explore foods made from plants.
+For example, The Bread Museum in Ulm, Germany, South Korea; a product such as the National Mustard Museum in Wisconsin, Big Mac Museum in Pennsylvania, Museum Kimchikan in South Korea, Cup Noodles Museum in Yokohama; the art of food displayed at California's Copia; food heritage showcased at Sichuan Cuisine Museum in Chengdu; or historic farms, for example, Iowa's Living History Farms, feature broader exhibits on art, history, and influence of food production.

 In some cases, food museums focus on how and what the world eats.
 Agropolis in Montpellier, France does this, as does Nestle Foundation's Alimentarium, in Vevey, Switzerland.
-Japan's Ramen Museum is an innovative food museum in the form of a shopping arcade featuring different noodle restaurants and displays on ramen history.
+Japan's Ramen Museum is a food museum in the form of a shopping arcade featuring different noodle restaurants and displays on ramen history.

-Food museums are a part of the emerging food heritage movement.